imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     spim_TL1_Angle325.czi
     ...

-we create a subdirectory **jobs/resaving** and change to it
+we create a subdirectory `jobs/resaving` and change to it

     mkdir -p jobs/resaving
     cd jobs/resaving

-Now we create a bash script **create-resaving-jobs** that will generate the so called job files that will be submitted to the cluster nodes (I use *nano* but any editor will do.
-Using nano type **nano create-resaving-jobs** and cut&past the script from below into that file.)
+Now we create a bash script create-resaving-jobs` that will generate the so called job files that will be submitted to the cluster nodes (I use `nano` but any editor will do.
+Using nano type `nano create-resaving-jobs` and cut&paste the script from below into that file.)

     #!/bin/bash
     dir="/projects/tomancak_lightsheet/Tassos"